 Our spectroscopic analysis, in agreement with the recent results of \citet{geha2026}, places Koposov 1 at an intermediate metallicity ($\feh \sim -1.2$ dex).
-This metallicity is consistent with the peak of the metallicity distribution of the leading arm of the Sag dSph \citep{hayes2020}, and $\sim 0.8$ dex more metal-rich than the average $\feh$ of Cetus stars \citep[see e.g.][]{sitnova2024}.
-Therefore, the membership of Koposov 1 to the Sag dSph system is supported by various independent evidences.
+This metallicity is consistent with the peak of the metallicity distribution of the leading arm of the Sag dSph \citep{hayes2020}, and $\sim 0.8$ dex more metal rich than the average $\feh$ of Cetus stars \citep[see e.g.][]{sitnova2024}.
+Therefore, that Koposov 1 is a member of the Sag dSph system is supported by various forms of independent evidence.

-We confirm the extremely metal-poor nature of the RGB star in Koposov 2 \citep[$\feh \sim -2.9$ dex, see][]{geha2026}, which would make it one of the most metal-poor stellar cluster known in the Galaxy.
-Indeed, surviving GCs in the Galactic halo are observed down to $\feh \sim -2.4$ dex, while even lower metallicities ($\feh < -3$) have been inferred for disrupted systems \citep[see e.g.][]{martin2022}.
+We confirm the extremely metal-poor nature of the RGB star in Koposov 2 \citep[$\feh \sim -2.9$ dex, see][]{geha2026}, which would make it one of the most metal-poor stellar clusters known in the Galaxy.
+Surviving GCs in the Galactic halo are observed down to $\feh \sim -2.4$ dex, while even lower metallicities ($\feh < -3$ dex) have been inferred for disrupted systems \citep[see e.g.][]{martin2022}.
 The recent analysis by \citet{cerny26} further supports the identification of the observed RGB star as a bona fide cluster member, revising the cluster’s properties by fitting its CMD with a 13.5 Gyr old and $\feh = -2.2$ dex isochrone, and inferring a heliocentric distance of 24 kpc.
 In this context, Koposov 2 could in principle be interpreted as a candidate MW satellite galaxy, as systems of this kind may host a very metal-poor RGB star and possibly show hints of an intrinsic velocity dispersion, as tentatively suggested by \citet{cerny26}.
 Therefore, Koposov 2 matches some of the properties of the proposed class of globular-cluster-like dwarfs \citep{taylor2025}, systems thought to have formed in low-mass dark matter halos through a single, self-quenching star-formation episode at very high redshift.
 However, the very limited number of stars together with the current large uncertainties on the membership, distance, metallicity, and age of this system leave its nature an open question.